 HELP Down Payment Assistance Grant – Provides 4.5% grant that can be applied towards the down payment or paying closing costs.
 Eligible in all 58 counties in California and do not have to be first time homebuyers.
 DTI ratios up to 56%.

-1% Down Conventional Grant – Down payment assistance program using Conventional financing for buyers with good credit and income.
+1% Down Conventional Equity Boost Grant – Down payment assistance program using Conventional financing for buyers with good credit and income.
 The lender provides a 2% grant and buyer only needs 1% of their own funds.
-Buyer funds can be gifted from a family memeber.
+Buyer funds can be gifted from a family member.

 HomePath Ready Buyer Program – Fannie Mae closing cost assistance program that gives buyers up to 3% when buying a Fannie Mae owned property.

 Dream Makers Grant – Homebuyer assistance grant that can be applied towards down payment or closing costs.
 Must be an eligible Veteran, Active Duty, Reserve, or National Guard first time buyer with low to moderate income.